 Introduce Board members to the candidate at the beginning of the interview.

 Describe the Board's interview process, selection process, and ask the candidate if he or she has questions about the Board's process for filling a vacancy by appointment.

 Describe the District's philosophy or mission statement.

 Describe the vacancy for the candidate by reviewing the: (1) qualifications, and (2) general duties and responsibilities of the Board and the Board members, including fiduciary responsibilities, conflict of interest, ethics and gift ban, and general Board member development.

 Begin asking the interview questions that the Board developed.

 Ask the candidate whether he or she has any questions for the Board.

 Thank the candidate and inform the candidate when the Board expects to make a decision and how the candidate will be contacted regarding the Board's decision.
 The Board President will lead the Board as it interviews prospective candidates.
-See Board policy 2:110, Qualifications, Term, and Duties of Board Officers .
+See Board policy 2:110, Qualifications, Term, and Duties of Board Officers.
 The president presides at all meetings.
 105 ILCS 5/10-13.

-The Board may also want to consider allowing an equal amount of time for each interview. -- --
+The Board may also want to consider allowing an equal amount of time for each interview.

-$\Box$ Fill vacancy by a vote during an open meeting of the Board before the 60th day (105 ILCS 5/10-10, amended by P.A.
+☐ Fill vacancy by a vote during an open meeting of the Board before the 60th day (105 ILCS 5/10-10, amended by P.A.
 101-67, eff.
 1-1-20).

-$\Box$ Assist the appointed Board member in filing his or her statement of economic interest (5 ILCS 420/4A-105(c).
+☐ Assist the appointed Board member in filing his or her statement of economic interest (5 ILCS 420/4A-105(c).

-Announce the appointment to District staff and community.
+☐ Announce the appointment to District staff and community.

-An n ouncement Explanation The Board appointed [ appointee's name ] to fill the vacancy on the Board.
-The contents of the appointment announcement and length of time it is The appointment will be from [ date ] to [ date ]. displayed are at the Board's sole The Board previously established qualifications for the appointee in a careful and thoughtful manner. [ Appointee's name ] meets these qualifications and has demonstrated the willingness to accept the duties and responsibilities of a Board member. [ Appointee's name ] brings a clear understanding of the demands and expectations of being a Board member along with a constructive attitude toward the challenge. discretion.
-The Board may want to consider announcing the appointment during its meeting and also by posting it in the same places that it posted the vacancy announcement.
-See Board policy 8:10, Connection with the Community .
+Announcement Explanation The Board appointed [appointee's name] to fill the vacancy on the Board.
+The contents of the appointment announcement and length of time it is The appointment will be from [date] to [date]. displayed are at the Board's sole discretion.
+The Board may want to The Board previously established qualifications for the consider announcing the appointment appointee in a careful and thoughtful manner.
+[Appointee's during its meeting and also by posting name] meets these qualifications and has demonstrated it in the same places that it posted the the willingness to accept the duties and responsibilities of vacancy announcement. a Board member.
+[Appointee's name] brings a clear See Board policy 8:10, Connection understanding of the demands and expectations of being a Board member along with a constructive attitude toward with the Community. the challenge.

-$\square$ Administer the Oath of Office and begin orientation.
+\square Administer the Oath of Office and begin orientation.

-Guidelines Explanation See Board policy 2:80, Board Member Oath and Conduct .
+Guidelines Explanation See Board policy 2:80, Board Member Oath and Conduct.
 Each individual, before taking his or her seat on the Board, must take an oath in substantially the form given in 105 ILCS 5/10-16.5.
-See Board policy 2:120, Board Member Development , and 2:120-E, Guidelines for Serving as a Mentor to a NewSchool Board Member .
+See Board policy 2:120, Board Member Development, and 2:120-E, Guidelines for Serving as a Mentor to a NewSchool Board Member.
 Orientation assists new Board members to learn, understand, and practice effective governance principles.
-See the IASB Foundational Principles of Effective Governance, available at: www.iasb.com/principles_popup.cfm.
+See the IASB Foundational Principles of Effective Governance, available at: www.iasb.com/principles_popup.cfm .

-$\square$ Inform IASB of the newly appointed Board member's name and directory information.
+\square Inform IASB of the newly appointed Board member's name and directory information.